 • Step 4: Connect the switch to Solenoid

 Locate the positive terminal of the Solenoid.
 It is usually the lower terminal with a plus sign.
-Using a wire with clips on both sides, connect the “S” terminal to the Solenoid’s positive.
+Connect the “S” terminal to the Solenoid’s positive using a wire with clips on both sides.

 • Step 5: Wire the magneto to the switch

-The coil of magneto that has a single open terminal is wired to the “M” terminal of the ignition switch
+The magneto coil with a single open terminal is wired to the “M” terminal of the ignition switch.

 • Step 6: Provide voltage by connecting the battery

-The positive battery is connected to the terminal with the “B” mark on it.
+The positive battery is connected to the terminal with the “B” mark.

 • Step 7: Connect the accessories/ lights